Network Time Protocol

 Traceability describes how the results of your time estimation relate to a specific reference.
 In the world of network timekeeping, for instance, you can build a chain of traceability that links your timing measurements to their sources.
 You can then use the chain to satisfy legal requirements.

 For instance, you might provide stakeholders and users with accurate estimates of your measurements' total ambiguity by adding the uncertainties of the individual sources you utilized to calculate them.
-Such precision is vital when your timing estimates power critical applications, such as:
+Such precision is vital when timing is required for critical applications, such as:/p>

-Network time servers that provide legally traceable time, like the time provided from an NTP or PTP server synced to GPS, place you on firmer legal footing.
+Network time servers that provide traceable time place you on firmer legal footing.
 By allowing you to offer an extra degree of precision in the form of uncertainty measurements, traceable time estimates help you avoid being deemed liable for losses caused by unavoidable inaccuracies.

 Widespread Standards Compliance